 - On-Demand self-service.
 Cloud computing resources should be accessible anytime and without the need for human interaction with the service provider.
 Like most websites, ArcGIS Online is accessible via a browser 24/7 without the need to request permission.

 - Broad network access.
 The capabilities of ArcGIS Online are accessible from any location via the Internet, using ubiquitous clients, such as Web browsers.

 - Resource Pooling, Rapid Elasticity and Measured Service.
 These characteristics are hidden from the client in a SaaS service model.
 In the case of ArcGIS Online, the allocation of resources to client requests is performed automatically by the underlying cloud infrastructure without knowledge of the user.
 This characteristic is of particular relevance to map services, like those you created using ArcGIS Server.
 The configuration of every map service specifies the maximum number of instances that service can instantiate.
 If multiple users request a service concurrently, additional instances can be generated to handle the simultaneous requests.
 If the server architecture includes multiple physical or virtual servers, map service instances can be created and destroyed on any of the available servers in a way that balances the processing load.
 This occurs automatically without any human interaction in the client or server.

-- Open arcgis.com in your web browser and log in using your Esri developer account that you created previously in this course.
+- Open arcgis.com in your web browser, and log in using your Penn State Enterprise account that you created previously in this course.

 - Click Map.

 - Click Basemap, and select Dark Gray Canvas.